Physics-50/Module-3/docs/week3.md

 + The 5 photos used for your data analysis

-+ A description of how you estimated the uncertainty in the measured wavelength from an individual image.
++ A description of how you measured the effective wavelength and its uncertainty from an individual image.

-+ You will be asked to report the measured effective wavelength, calculated wavelength after correcting for the non-planar sound waves, and measured speed of sound along with their respective uncertainties for one of your 5 images (it doesn't matter which one).
-You will also be asked to describe how you determined the uncertainty in wavelength for the individual images.
++ The measured effective wavelength and uncertainty for one of your 5 images (it doesn't matter which one).

-+ A plot of speed of sound vs. image number that includes a horizontal line of best fit.
++ A plot of effective wavelength vs. image number that includes a horizontal line of best fit.
 Each of your data points should include an estimated uncertainty.

 + You will be asked to share your conclusions from your results.
-As part of your conclusion you should include your best estimate of the speed of sound with uncertainty from your data.
+As part of your conclusion you should include your final value for the speed of sound with uncertainty from your data.
 Your answer to this question should mention your reduced $$\chi^2$$ value and any inferences you might make from it, as well as the agreement or disagreement of your results with expectations.